MarvellEmbeddedProcessors/odm_pf_driver/README.rst

    sudo systemctl restart odm_pf_driver.service

 Make sure that no VFs are being used, when daemon gets reloaded.

+The config file is used to pass/tune the below arguments:

+``NUM_VFS`` specifies the number of VFs to be created.
+The ODM DMA device can support up to 16 VFs.
+The default value of this is 8.
+To create the required number of VFs, this value can be updated.
+This value is passed to the PF driver with the option: ``--num_vfs``.

+``ENG_SEL`` specifies the internal engine to queue mapping.
+The ODM DMA device has two internal engines, Each queue can be mapped to one engine.
+Engine to queue mapping is decided by a hardware register.
+This mapping can be tuned to achieve higher performance.
+The default value is: 0xCCCCCCCC.
+The value in the config file can be changed to alter the mapping.
+This value is passed to PF driver with the option: ``-e``.

+``UUID`` specifies the UUID token generated using uuidgen.
+Any application that needs to use the VF should use the same value as the VFIO token.
+This value is passed to PF driver with the option: ``--vfio-token``.

 Uninstalling the driver
 -----------------------